openstack/ironic/doc/source/admin/drivers/ilo.rst

 The operator can specify these capabilities in nova flavor for node to be selected for scheduling::

-  nova flavor-key my-baremetal-flavor set capabilities:server_model="<in> Gen8"
+  openstack flavor set my-baremetal-flavor --property capabilities:server_model="<in> Gen8"

-  nova flavor-key my-baremetal-flavor set capabilities:nic_capacity="10Gb"
+  openstack flavor set my-baremetal-flavor --property capabilities:nic_capacity="10Gb"

-  nova flavor-key my-baremetal-flavor set capabilities:ilo_firmware_version="<in> 2.10"
+  openstack flavor set my-baremetal-flavor --property capabilities:ilo_firmware_version="<in> 2.10"

-  nova flavor-key my-baremetal-flavor set capabilities:has_ssd="true"
+  openstack flavor set my-baremetal-flavor --property capabilities:has_ssd="true"

 See :ref:`capabilities-discovery` for more details and examples.